- Oral Motor

 Instead of your fingers, you can also use the Z-Vibe with the soft Brush Tip, which has pliable bristles for a gentle massage.
 If turned on, the Z-Vibe's smooth vibration provides additional sensory input and awareness.

-ARK's Grabbers, Y-Chews, Krypto-Bite, and Brick Stick are another safe way to provide oral stimulation.
-These chew tools have long extensions that can reach all the way to the back molars for proprioceptive input to the jaw.
+ARK's Grabbers, Y-Chews, chewable jewelry, and/or chewable pencil toppers are another safe way to provide oral stimulation.
+These chew tools in particular all have long extensions that can reach all the way to the back molars for proprioceptive input to the jaw.
 The textured versions provide additional sensory feedback, and they come in three color-coded toughness levels for mild to moderate to avid chewing.
 To view all of the different options, click here.

 All my best,